appu1232/Discord-Selfbot/README.md

 ```

 - ``token`` - token obtained from ``localStorage.token`` On Discord do ``Ctrl + Shift + i`` for Windows or ``Cmd + Shift + i`` on Mac and then [go here to get your token.](https://i.imgur.com/h3g9uf6.png) [For Mac.](https://i.imgur.com/otvxoYL.png) Don't give this out to anyone!
 - ``cmd_prefix`` and ``customcmd_prefix`` - the prefix for in-built commands and custom commands respectively.
 Prefixes longer than one character are not supported.
-You may set the same prefix for both but be careful not to make a custom cmd with the same name as in in-built.
+You may set the same prefix for both but be careful not to make a custom cmd with the same name as an in-built.
 - ``bot_identifier`` - a word/message/emote the bot will add to the beginning of every message it sends (except embeds and replies to quick cmds).
 Make it empty if you don't want one.

 ## Optional Setup